usnationalarchives/naraapi-finding-aids/README.md

 # NARA Finding Aids

 ## Current Dev Link
-Currentlu the app lives on a heroku environment but will probably move to custom NodeJS server in the future.
+Currently the app lives on a heroku environment but will probably move to custom NodeJS server in the future.
 [Heroku Link](https://naraapi-finding.herokuapp.com/)

 ## Contributing